postcss/postcss/API.md

 var result = processor.process(css, { from: 'a.css', to: 'a.out.css' });
 ```

+Input CSS format is:

+* String with CSS.
+* `Result` instance from other PostCSS processor.
+PostCSS will take already
+  parsed root from it.
+* Any object with `toString()` method.
+For example, file stream.

 Options:

 * `from` is a path to input CSS file.
 You should always set it, because it used